en English

 U District Ratepayer Advisory Board Members

-• Maureen Ewing, Co-Chair
+• Sally Clark, Co-Chair

-Interim Director of the Office of Regional & Community Relations, University of Washington
+Director of Campus Safety, University of Washington

 • Chris Giles, Secretary